-To make the coasters, you'll need a set of round silicone molds ($8, Amazon).
+To make the coasters, you'll need a set of round silicon molds.
 Before you mix up the resin, wipe down the molds with rubbing alcohol and let them dry completely.
 This will keep dust or other small particles out of your finished coasters.

 Step 3: Make Resin Mixture

 The star of this project is a clear resin mixture.
 If you've never worked with resin before, don't let it intimidate you!
 As long as you read the instructions on the kit and follow our easy directions, you can have a whole set of coasters poured in just a few minutes.
 Start with a two-part clear resin kit that includes one bottle of resin and one bottle of hardener.
 Mix one part resin with one part hardener; you can use the instructions on the kit to determine how much you should mix based on the amount of coasters you want to make.

 Once you've poured two equal parts into a cup, use a wood crafts stick to slowly stir the mixture until it's fully combined and there are no bubbles.

 Step 4: Pour Coaster Molds

 Slowly pour the stirred mixture to the silicone molds; we filled ours about a third of the way.
 If you have a lot of bubbles, you can hold a heat gun on low heat above the molds to remove the bubbles.
 Let the resin sit in the molds for 15 minutes.